blockedge-tech/collabchain/README.md

 ## Abstract

 CollabChain is a decentralized application (DApp) built on the Algorand blockchain that provides an immutable, transparent, and tamper-resistant mechanism for issuing and verifying digital credentials.
 The platform addresses the long-standing issue of forged certificates, unverifiable achievements, and the inefficiency of manual background verification by combining smart contracts, IPFS storage, and cryptographic proofs.
-Through SoulBound Tokens (SBTs), CollabChain ensures that each credential is permanently linked to the recipient's wallet, creating a verifiable and auditable record of academic or professional achievements.
+CollabChain ensures that each credential is permanently linked to the recipient's wallet, creating a verifiable and auditable digital passport of academic or professional achievements.

 ---